-Enquiries regarding application procedures and details of courses should be made to:

-Ms. Ailsa C. Holland, Library Building, University College Dublin, Belfield, Dublin 4
+Enquiries regarding application procedures and details of courses should be made to: Ms. Ailsa C. Holland, Archives Department, Library Building, University College Dublin, Belfield, Dublin 4 (telephone: 01-7167545).

 Application from overseas graduates should be made before 1 May of the year of entry.